pmichaillat/pmichaillat.github.io/content/courses/w.md

 ###### Main readings

 + [Michaillat and Saez (2015, sections 3–6)](/3.pdf) – These sections develop the slackish model with labor and product markets, and assess the sources of unemployment fluctuations in the United States.
-+ [Michaillat (2012)](/1.pdf) – This paper establishes that usual matching models of the labor market do not have job rationing.
-It then develops a matching model with job rationing, which is a precursor for the models developed in this course.
 + [Barro and Grossman (1971)](https://www.jstor.org/stable/1910543) – This paper develops a disequilibrium model with labor and product markets.
 This model is a precursor to the two-market slackish model used in the course.

 ###### Additional readings

 + [Barro (2025)](https://doi.org/10.3386/w33850) – This paper revisits the disequilibrium model with labor and product markets, summarizes its qualities and limitations, and argues that the limitations can be remedied by using the type of slackish models developed in this course.
 The paper also reviews some of the limitations of the New Keynesian model.
++ [Michaillat (2012)](/1.pdf) – This paper establishes that usual matching models of the labor market do not have job rationing.
+It then develops a matching model with job rationing, which is a precursor for the two-market model developed here.
 + [Diamond (2011)](https://doi.org/10.1257/aer.101.4.1045) – In this Nobel lecture, Peter Diamond discusses the applications of the matching framework to the product market and other markets.
-+ [Wasmer and Weil (2004)](https://doi.org/10.1257/0002828042002525) – This paper develops a model with labor and financial markets organized around a matching function.
++ [Wasmer and Weil (2004)](https://doi.org/10.1257/0002828042002525) – This paper develops a model with labor and financial markets organized around matching functions.

 ---